How important are physical branches to the future of your credit union’s delivery channel strategy? Let’s look at the facts:

 Branch growth over the last several years has been relatively slow among credit unions.
 Currently, there are just under 18,600 branches for 8,500 organizations, up from 17,500 four years ago, but much of this limited growth is focused in a small percentage of credit unions.
 Individual credit unions remain small, with 69% consisting of only one branch and 97% having fewer then 10.

-Overcoming the Obstacles The need for numerous locations poses a problem for countless organizations.
+The need for numerous locations poses a problem for countless organizations.
 Many small networks are unable to support membership desires for an array of reasons, ranging from the exorbitant cost of building even one branch to difficulty determining where to build branches due to wide geographic disbursement of members.
 And don’t be fooled-other institutions are taking advantage of the opportunity to lure customers away with availability that some credit unions just can’t offer.

 Shared branching gives credit unions a way to overcome the increasing competition from big banks and other new market entrants and provide their members with thousands of nationwide locations-all without spending a penny on proprietary brick and mortar.
 Through this branching strategy, credit unions cooperate with each other to enhance the member service experience by offering numerous convenient locations close to their members’ home, work or travel destinations.